Paramedics

 Training pathway– For those on a rotational model, with SWAST, training needs will need to be assessed separately within SWAST and the PCN.
 PCN training needs will need to be managed within PCN time, and likewise for SWAST training needs.
 For many paramedics on a rotational model, coming into primary care for the first time, a training needs analysis would be helpful.
 The following may provide a framework for paramedics to self-identify learning needs Paramedic Specialist in Primary and Urgent Care Core Capabilities Framework.pdf (hee.nhs.uk).
 A further guide for employers can be downloaded on the right hand side of this page.
 Further support will be provided from the regional Primary Care Academy as part of the rotational model.

 For those directly employed by a PCN, and not on a rotational model, it is expected, that paramedics will complete the WT&E roadmap.
 There is an exception to the roadmap for experienced paramedics who were already working in Primary Care prior to 2021.
 The WT&E roadmaps provide a standardised educational pathway across multiple health professional groups, towards advanced practice for clinicians working in primary care.
-For a more detailed explanation of the first contact practitioner (FCP) and Advanced practitioner (AP) roles and training pathways please see the Advanced practice section (coming online soon).
-On the right hand side of this page is a link to download the roadmap for paramedics.
+Updated information on the roadmaps can be found below.

 Supervision